smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 This section describes a variant of the issuance protocol in {{Section 6 of !PROTOCOL}}
 for producing publicly verifiable tokens including public metadata using cryptography specified in {{PBLINDRSA}}.
-In particular, this variant of the issuance protocol works for the RSAPBSSA-SHA384-PSS-Randomized variant of the blind RSA protocol variants described in {{Section 6 of !PBLINDRSA}}.
+In particular, this variant of the issuance protocol works for the `RSAPBSSA-SHA384-PSSZERO-Deterministic` or `RSAPBSSA-SHA384-PSS-Deterministic` variant of the blind RSA protocol variants described in {{Section 6 of !PBLINDRSA}}.

 The public metadata issuance protocol differs from the protocol in
 {{Section 6 of !PROTOCOL}} in that the issuance and redemption protocols carry metadata provided by the Client and visible to the Attester, Issuer, and Origin.
 This means Clients can set arbitrary metadata when requesting a token, but specific values of metadata may be rejected by any of Attester, Issuer, or Origin.
 Similar to a token nonce, metadata is cryptographically bound to a token and cannot be altered.